-- Twilio is required to dial and control your phone calls.
+- Twilio is required to dial, receive, and control your phone calls.

-- FastCall has a four user minimum.
-There is a 7-day trial by default.
-You will not be charged for the four users until after the trial, but application will be blocked if fewer than four licenses are assigned.
+- FastCall has a five user minimum in a paid production org.
+There is a 7-day trial by default; a credit card is required to install FastCall production.
+You will not be charged until after the trial, but the application will be blocked if less than five licenses are assigned.

 - See our pricing page for additional terms and requirements.

-- Salesforce only allows users with admin rights to install an application from the AppExchange.
+- Salesforce only allows users with Administrator rights to install an application from the AppExchange.

 - FastCall is not designed to be setup by a Standard User in Salesforce.